grayresearch/CX/CHARTER.md

 designs, started to work on their Charter goal to "Propose extensions ... to enable interoperable RISC-V FPGA platforms and applications".

-RISC-V provisions for custom extensions dovetails with existing practice of *configurable* FPGA soft processors.
+The RISC-V provision for custom extensions dovetails with existing practice of *configurable* FPGA soft processors.
 But dissatisfied with past incompatible soft CPU tech stack silos, the members opted to pursue standards by which various reusable cores that implement various custom extensions might be reused across various RISC-V soft CPUs.